-In issuing and making this document available, AGA is not undertaking to render professional or other services for or on behalf of any person or entity.
+Notice: In issuing and making this publication available, AGA is not undertaking to render professional or other services for or on behalf of any person or entity.
 Nor is AGA undertaking to perform any duty owed by any person or entity to someone else.
 Anyone using this document should rely on his or her own independent judgment or, as appropriate, seek the advice of a competent professional in determining the exercise of reasonable care in any given circumstances.
+The statements in this publication are for general information and represent an unaudited compilation of statistical information that could contain coding or processing errors.
+AGA makes no warranties, express or implied, nor representations about the accuracy of the information in the publication or its appropriateness for any given purpose or situation.